A characterization of $p$-automatic sequences as columns of linear cellular automata: Columns of linear cellular automata

-\item Corollary~\ref{without projection} provides an upper bound of $q^{d+r+1} + |\mathcal A|$ for the number of states in a cellular automaton spacetime diagram containing a given $p$-automatic sequence as a column, where the alphabet of the sequence is $\mathcal A \subset \F_q$.
+We conclude this section with some open questions suggested by the previous results. \begin{itemize} \item \reftext{Corollary~\ref{without_projection}} provides an upper bound of $q^{d+r+1} + |\mathcal A|$ for the number of states in a cellular automaton spacetime diagram containing a given $p$-automatic sequence as a column, where the alphabet of the sequence is $\mathcal A \subset \mathbb F_q$.
 Can this bound be improved?

-\item Each column in the spacetime diagram constructed in Corollary~\ref{invertible} is bi-infinite.
+\item Each column in the spacetime diagram constructed in \reftext{Corollary~\ref{invertible}} is bi-infinite.
 Does every letter-to-letter projection of a bi-infinite fixed point of a $p$-uniform substitution (see Section~\ref{factors}) occur as a column of a bi-infinite spacetime diagram?

-\item Does there exist a $3$-automatic sequence $(u_n)_{n \geq 0}$ on a binary alphabet such that $(u_n)$ is not eventually periodic and $(u_n)$ occurs as a column of a (nonlinear) $2$-state spacetime diagram?
-Theorem~\ref{automatic sequence construction} rules out the possibility of the rule being linear over $\F_2$ since a sequence which is both $2$-automatic and $3$-automatic is eventually periodic by Cobham's theorem.
+\item Does there exist a $3$-automatic sequence $(u_n)_{n \geq0}$ on a binary alphabet such that $(u_n)$ is not eventually periodic and $(u_n)$ occurs as a column of a (nonlinear) $2$-state spacetime diagram? \reftext{Theorem~\ref{automatic_sequence_construction}} rules out the possibility of the rule being linear over $\mathbb F_2$ since a sequence which is both $2$-automatic and $3$-automatic is eventually periodic by Cobham's theorem.

-\item Which $k$-automatic sequences (if $k$ is not a prime power) occur as columns of cellular automaton spacetime diagrams?
+\item Which $k$-automatic sequences (if $k$ is not a prime power) occur as columns of cellular automaton spacetime diagrams? \end{itemize}